Looking-Glass/bridge.js/README.md

 import {Bridge} from @lookingglass/bridge
 ```

+Bridge is a singleton class, meaning only one `Bridge` object can exist at a time.

 ### Connecting to Bridge

-The BridgeClient object will automatically attempt to connect to Looking Glass Bridge.
+The Bridge object will automatically attempt to connect to Looking Glass Bridge.

 If it's unable to connect, for example if Bridge is not running when the object is initialized, you can manually try connecting by calling